DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to display the close button in the Popup's [title area](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).

 - Custom close button
-This demo shows how to add custom buttons to the Popup.
-One of them uses an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler to set the `popupVisible` variable to `false`, and the Popup disappears.
-Refer to the next section (**Configure the Popup**) to learn how you can populate the popup with custom controls.
+This demo shows how to add custom buttons to a Popup.
+One of these buttons uses an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler to set the `popupVisible` variable to `false`, causing the Popup to disappear.
+Refer to the next section (**Configure the Popup**) to learn how you can populate a popup with custom controls.

 - On outside click
 Users can also hide the Popup on outside clicks, if you enable the [hideOnOutsideClick](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#hideOnOutsideClick) property.